ds300/derivablejs/README.md

   $Transformer.set(reverse);

   $transformedName.get(); // => 'haraS'

+  $Name.set('Fabian');

+  $transformedName.get(); // => 'naibaF'
   ```

-  The `derivation` function takes another function of zero arguments which should
+  `derivation` takes another function of zero arguments which should
-  dereference one or more Derivables.
+  dereference one or more Derivables to compute the new derived value.
 DerivableJS then sneakily monitors who
   is dereferencing who to infer the parent-child relationships.

 ## Reactors